 All faculty members are required to document students' academic activity at the beginning of each course.
-In order to comply, please take the Practice Quiz on Webcourses by the end of the first week.
+In order to comply, please take the Practice Quiz on Webcourses by January 16.
 Failure to do so will result in a delay in the disbursement of your financial aid.

 Your instructor will not keep record of student attendance in class, but attending the lectures is strongly encouraged.
 The topics to be discussed in class may not be limited to those found in the textbook, and not all sections from the textbook chapters will be covered in class.
 Only the topics covered in class will be included in the exams.
 Please show respect for the instructor and your classmates by arriving on time to class and by staying until the lecture is over.
 As a courtesy to everyone in the classroom, please silence your phones and any noise-making devices during lectures and exams.
-All exams will be offered during regular class times.
+All exams will be offered during regular class times, except for the final exam.
 If you arrive late on any exam day, you will be allowed to take the exam but you will be required to finish by the scheduled time.
 However, once the first student has finished the exam and left the room, no other students will be allowed in to begin the exam.
 You may not have any visible communication devices with you during exams.
+You may not use calculators that can store information.
 Please choose appropriately between right and left-handed desks.